 Craft And Thrift Shop: (UK, Scotland) Amy runs an etsy shop filled with deadstock, thrifted and vintage fabrics.
 Fabrics are sold by the meter, but she also offers scrap packs and notions.
 (Amy has become a friend over on Instagram and I personally had a great experience sewing with fabric from her shop!)

-Sew Modern On Etsy: (USA, California) Sew Modern is a sustainability-focused shop that specializes in deadstock fabrics.
+Lyrical Fabrics: (USA, California) Lyrical Fabrics (previously named Sew Modern) is a sustainability-focused shop that specializes in deadstock fabrics.
 There is a mix of vintage, deadstock and natural fibers, so be sure to read the item description to find what you are looking for!